-Please elaborate in paragraphs 56 to 58 your panel's position on crosspanel referrals as appropriate.
-Examples are provided in paragraphs [57-58] for illustrative purposes only.

-56. This Panel will follow the procedures in paragraphs [41-43] of the General Panel Guidelines when initiating referrals to other panels and assessing submissions cross-referred by another panel.

-57. [Example 1: Generally, research on pedagogy and education issues submitted to this Panel will be assessed by panel members or external reviewers with expertise in pedagogy or cross-referred to Panel 13 - Education.]
-[Example 2 for Panel 13 - Education: Generally, research on pedagogy and education issues submitted to other panels will be assessed by panel members of the respective panels or external reviewers with expertise in pedagogy.
-In the case that the expertise of members of this Panel is called for, this Panel may also assess research on pedagogy and education issues cross-referred from other panels.]

-58. [Cross-panel referrals are envisaged in areas such as: physical geography, oceanography, optical methods, medicinal chemistry (to Panel 3 - Physical Sciences); clinical pharmacology (to Panel 2 - Health Sciences) and $[\bullet\bullet]$ (to Panel $\bullet - \bullet \bullet$).]
+- This Panel will follow the procedures in paragraphs 41-43 of the General Panel Guidelines when initiating referrals to other panels and assessing submissions cross-referred by another panel. - 57.
+Generally, research on pedagogy and education issues submitted to this Panel will be assessed by panel members or external reviewers with expertise in pedagogy or cross-referred to Panel 13 Education. - 58.
+Cross-panel referrals are envisaged in areas such as: physical geography, oceanography, optical methods, medicinal chemistry, material science, nanotechnology (to Panel 3 Physical Sciences); clinical pharmacology (to Panel 2 Health Sciences).